How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 Conduct the same analysis for the posts that performed the worst on that channel.
 Sometimes we think a post will perform well and it ends up falling flat.
 See if there’s a reason why.
 Maybe your lowest-performing posts were photos but your audience gravitates towards video content.
 Or perhaps you didn’t include a hashtag and, as a result, your post didn’t reach as many people.
 Identify any patterns and make note of them for your audit.

 Here’s how the top vs. bottom posts slide looks in practice.
-As you can see below, Crumbl’s top posts on Instagram were all giveaways.
-If you’ve kept up with our industry benchmark reports, this comes as no surprise — brands continue to find success in giveaways due to the significant boost in comments, likes, and shares that they generate.
-We can also see that Crumbl’s lowest-performing posts were photos and didn’t include a giveaway.
-The worst posts had an engagement rate that was more than twice as low as its average rate.
+As you can see below, Zara’s top posts on Instagram were focused on collection launches and the debut event for Zara Streaming – the brand’s new video shopping platform, featuring supermodel Cindy Crawford and her daughter Kaia Gerber.
+If you’ve kept up with our industry benchmark reports, this comes as no surprise — brands continue to find success with celebrity partnerships due to the significant boost in reach, likes, and shares that they generate.
+We can also see that Zara’s lowest-performing posts were Reels that announced their lesser-known niche collections.

 Once you’ve audited your brand’s top and bottom posts, you should also recreate this slide for a few of your competitors.
 Competitive benchmarking helps you better evaluate your own performance by seeing what your competitors are doing differently and how you can improve.

-In the example below, one of Crumbl’s competitors, Dirty Dough Cookies, saw success when it announced a brand partnership across several posts.
-The brand’s worst posts were visually unappealing and giveaways didn’t run smoothly.
-Seeing this information could inspire Crumbl to lean into its giveaways since that’s where it outperforms Dirty Dough.
+In the example below, one of Zara’s competitors, Gap, saw success when it announced brand partnerships across several posts featuring pop stars.
+The brand’s worst posts were visually unappealing campaigns and lackluster giveaways that didn’t seem to entice the audience.
+Seeing this information could inspire Zara to lean into its giveaways and add more celebs to its roster.

 After you’ve completed steps four through six for every channel you want to audit, the last step in conducting a social media audit is to create a to-do list based on your findings.
 You learned a lot about what’s working well, which channels perform better than others, and how you differentiate from the competition.
 Make note of the major takeaways and how you want to apply them to your strategy during the next reporting period.

-We recommend coming up with up to four things that you want to try next.
+We recommend identifying up to four initiatives you want to try next.

-Here’s Crumbl’s to-do list based on the learnings from its social media audit:
+Here’s Zara’s to-do list based on the learnings from its social media audit:

 Each action item includes a couple of sentences that explain what went well and how the brand wants to implement that takeaway in future content.
 This to-do list perfectly sums up what the takeaways are and helps everyone on the social team get on the same page about what the social priorities are for the next reporting period.